 Read More: How Does CFD Trading Work in the UK?

 Newbie traders are often unaware that you can invest in commodities via an exchange-traded fund (ETF).
-For those unaware, ETFs allow you to invest in a group of assets via a single trade.
+For those unaware, the best commodity ETFs allow you to invest in a group of assets via a single trade.
 In the case of commodities, you can directly invest in the future value of assets like gold.

 The ETF provider in question will personally purchase and store gold bullion.
 This means that the value of your investment will go up and down in line with the market value of gold.